DaireNiC/Regex-NFA-Builder/README.md

  Normal characters (*see below for special characters*) are pushed to the stack in the from of a fragment as detailed below.
 As it is an NFA, the empty regular expression **ε** is also included.
 ![non_special_character](https://github.com/DaireNiC/Regex-NFA-Builder/blob/master/media/nonspecial_char.JPG)

 The struct used to represent the states and arrows is shown below.
 In Thompson's Construction, every state has two arrows at max.
 In the case of only one arrow from a state, the second edge will simply be ignored.
+The state struct can be considered a traditional NFA state and edges encompassed in one data structure.
 ```go
 type  state  struct {
 	symbol rune // if ε, will be represented as a 0 value